-Decline bench presses are the sister lift of flat bench presses, so anyone already comfortable doing flat benches can perform this movement.
-This exercise trains you to press weight away from your chest towards a more horizontal line above your head.
-This targets your upper pectoral muscles and triceps particularly well.
+The Decline bench press is similar to the flat bench press, so anyone comfortable doing flat benches can perform this movement.
+Also, this exercise trains you to press weight away from your chest towards a more horizontal line above your head.
+Thus, this targets your upper pectoral muscles and triceps particularly well.

-Start the lift by driving your heels into the ground and pushing your torso down toward the bench as with any pressing exercise.
+Start the lift by pulling your heels into the ground and pushing your torso toward the bench, as with a pressing exercise.
 Keep your glutes and abdominal muscles tight to help stabilize your body.
-From here, slowly lower the weight towards your chest, maintaining control the entire way.
-Stop when your elbows reach a 90-degree angle, then press the weight back up to the starting position.
+From here, slowly lower the weight towards your chest, maintaining control.
+Stop when your elbows reach a 90-degree angle, then press the weight back to the starting position.

 The pullover exercise is an isolation exercise that targets the chest, shoulders, and triceps.
-You can perform it with either a barbell or dumbbells.
+You can perform it with either a barbell or a dumbbell.

 To perform the pullover exercise:

-- Lie on your back on a bench, with your head at one end and your feet at the other.
+- Lie on a bench with your head at one end and your feet at the other.
 Hold a barbell over your head with straight arms.

-- Lower the bar toward the floor behind you, then immediately come up again and lift it over your chest as you exhale, keeping your arms straight.
-Repeat for reps at a weight that elicits failure around 10–15 reps per set, depending on strength level.
+- Lower the bar toward the floor behind you, then immediately come up again and lift it over your chest as you exhale, straightening your arms.
+Repeat for reps at a weight that elicits failure, around 10–15 reps per set, depending on strength level.
 Again, a spotter may be required, as the descending weight is quite heavy.

 - You must maintain proper form for this exercise to avoid injury.
-Unlike bench presses, there are no bodyweights or spotters to hold you in place or help lift the weight if your strength fails mid-rep. Make sure your back is pressed against a bench with your head resting on the bench.
+Unlike bench presses, no bodyweights or spotters hold you in place or help lift the weight if your strength fails mid-rep. Make sure you press your back against a bench with your head resting on the bench.

 - With your feet flat on the floor, and your hands holding a barbell above you, push with your legs to lift your buttocks off the bench.
-This will be the starting position for performing a pullover exercise.
+Also, this will be the starting position for performing a pullover exercise.